What to Expect From a 2-Year-Old Border Terrier (And How to Raise Him)

 3. Exercise

 Border Terriers will need a lot of activity to be happy and healthy.
-They are one of the most energetic dog breeds, so we suggest devoting more than an hour every day to its fitness.
+They are one of the most energetic dog breeds, so we suggest devoting more than an hour every day to their fitness.
 This breed adores chasing balls and will do it all day if you continue to toss them, particularly when they are young.

 Long walks might be beneficial if you can select an area with a few other dogs that could provoke your dog’s aggression.